vamsibrp/vamsibrp.github.io/_posts/2021-01-07-pytorch-learning tutorial.markdown

 1) It used GPU and other accelarators to power up computations 50x.
 2) Automatic differentiation Library for Nueral Networks.

+### Fitting a sin curve on a 3 degree polynomial

 Let's Learn PyTorch with an example of fitting a sin curve on a 3 degree polynomial.

+When you observe, sin fuction between -pi and +pi looks something similar to a 3 degree polynomial.
+In this tutorial, we shall try to arrive at a 3-degree polynomial which fits sin curve in -pi to +pi.

+So, our approach is to start with a random polynomial with co-efficients a,b,c and d.
+Our loss function is going to be sum of squares of difference between predicted and actual values, with learmning rate being 1e-6 and using deep-learning to arrive at the best fit.
+Try to understand what is batch size and epoch for the discussed model below.
+Learn [difference-between-a-batch-and-an-epoch](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/)

+The below GIF actually visualises how we arrive at the best fitting curve after assuming a random 3-degree polynomial.

 ![gif](/images/movie.gif)